awused/aw-shuffle/README.md

 Aw-Shuffle
 ==========

 An efficient random shuffler for selecting items, providing weighted randomized selection with replacement, favouring less-recently selected items, with optional persistence using RocksDB.
 Supports live insertion and deletion of items.

-It's suitable for user-facing randomization such as shuffling songs in a media player, where it's desirable to bias the selection without completely ruling out picking the same item twice in a row.
+It's meant for user-facing randomization such as shuffling songs in a media player, where it's desirable to bias the selection without completely ruling out picking the same item twice in a row.

+Typical shuffle implementations in media players are complete randomization or offline shuffling.
 With a library of a few thousand songs it can take an unreasonably long time to hear every song with unbiased randomization.
 Making a shuffled playlist is an offline algorithm that handles new songs poorly: either requiring a full or partial reshuffle when new items are added.
+This library avoids those pitfalls but has its own considerations.

-Aw-Shuffle offers `O(log(n))` performance for operations on individual items and `O(n)` memory usage while being a fully online algorithm.
-The algorithm is unsuitable for cryptography and it does not make any rigorous claims about its random distribution but its output feels both random and fair in practice to a human user.
+Aw-Shuffle offers `O(log(n))` performance for operations on individual items and `O(n)` memory usage while being a fully online algorithm that can accept adding and removing items at any time.
+The algorithm is not suitable for cryptography and it does not make any rigorous claims about its random distribution but its output feels both random and fair in practice to a human user.

-# Usage
+## Usage

 ```rust
 use aw_shuffle::{Shuffler, InfallibleShuffler, AwShuffler};